Maximum Age For A Mortgage

 Interest-only mortgage age limits

-These kinds of loans are also on the table for certain homeowners, but the terms differ from repayment mortgages.
-Usually the age limits are lower, albeit still relatively generous (for example, 95-years-old at Suffolk Building Society and 75-years-old at HSBC if you have a fully funded repayment strategy in place).
+These loans are also available for certain homeowners, but the terms differ from repayment mortgages.
+Usually, the age limits are lower, albeit relatively generous (for example, 95 years old at Suffolk Building Society and 75 years old at HSBC if you have a fully funded repayment strategy).
 Speak to your broker if you want to go down the interest-only route because there may be a specific product that might work better for you.

 We're so confident in our service, we guarantee it.